Yes you really can have a pregnancy doula!

 - You want quality time to really talk through how you are feeling about your upcoming birth, your growing family, and your self.

-In addition to emotional/informational support, my role as an antenatal doula can also include physical support.
-For those who are on bed rest or very ill through pregnancy, my services take away the daily stresses, so that you can relax and focus on yourself and your baby.
+My antenatal doula services are provided on an hourly basis during your pregnancy, so you decide the quantity & type of support you need.
+My role might be more focused on emotional and informational support, providing a listening ear, helpful resources, and guiding you through your pregnancy with confidence.
+My role as an antenatal doula can also include physical support, when needed, for those who are on bed rest or very ill through pregnancy.
+My pregnancy doula services can take away the daily stresses, so that you can relax and focus on yourself and your baby.
 I am happy to do light housework, shopping, cooking, childcare and run occasional errands, as necessary.
 As an antenatal doula, I offer gentle guidance, unbiased information, encouraging support and a sense of humor when appropriate.